-Although it’s 11 years old this year, the movie, The Notebook is still a crowd pleaser.
+Although it’s no longer a new release, The Notebook is still a crowd pleaser.
 One of the most endearing parts of the story line is when the main character Noah shows his future wife the interior of a rundown house that he promises to buy and restore some day.
 Because the movie is more love story than HGTV, only a few minutes are devoted to showing the fixing up of the home.
 However, anyone that’s actually undertaken such a substantial remodeling project on a historic home knows all too well what goes into preserving it.
-Here’s what you need to know about major elements of a historic home:

 Plaster: The walls of most historic homes are a wood lath base with a few coats of plaster covering it.
 This process needed to be done by a skilled laborer and the procedure is tedious.
 Extra care must be taken to ensure the plaster was sleek & level.
 Replacing the plaster with drywall can comprise a historic home’s integrity and even resale value.
 If you’ve got areas that need attention, seek out a professional who can assist with repair of the plaster.

 Flooring: Tour any historic home and you’ll be greeted with an abundance of hardwood floors.
 One of the biggest cardinal sins of historic home renovation is covering them with carpeting or even worse, removing them completely.
 When properly cared for, their lifespan is longer than yours.
 They will need to be refinished or repaired from time-to-time.
 Know that any contractor that suggests ripping them out is likely inexperienced and you should seek out a second opinion.
 A helpful hint is to be sure to do any floor refinishing before you install any new appliances.